Carpaccio the artist, not the appetizer, now getting his due

 VENICE, Italy (AP) — When most people think of “carpaccio,” they think of the thinly sliced raw beef appetizer made famous by Venice’s iconic Harry’s Bar.
 Few people know that the dish is named for a lesser-known Venetian, the Renaissance painter Vittore Carpaccio, because of the intense red hues he favored.

-The Washington exhibit includes two Carpaccio paintings which, after a restoration, left Venice for the first time in more than 500 years.
+The Washington exhibit includes two Carpaccio paintings that left Venice for the first time in more than 500 years.

+The Venice institution, also known as the Scuola Dalmata, or Dalmatian School, has 10 Carpaccio paintings, the most still under the roof of the same place that originally commissioned the artist’s work.

-But after art conservator Valentina Piovan analyzed the works and undertook a yearlong restoration, she convinced the institution that the canvases could safely make the journey.
+Art conservator Valentina Piovan analyzed the works and undertook a yearlong restoration before she convinced the institution that some of the canvases could safely make the journey to Washington.

 As a result, they were able to hire one of the most prominent Venetian painters of his time, Carpaccio, to paint a series of paintings dedicated to St. George, the legendary figure who slayed a dragon, saved a princess and convinced the Selenites to convert to Christianity.